isomorphic-git/isomorphic-git.github.io/docs/walkBeta1.md

 }
 ```

+## iterate(walk, children)

+Default: `(walk, children) => Promise.all([...children].map(walk))`

+The default implementation recurses all children concurrently using Promise.all.
+However you could use a custom function to traverse children serially or use a global queue to throttle recursion.

-For a complete example, it is best to look at the implementation of `statusMatrix` for now.
+> Note: For a complete example, look at the implementation of `statusMatrix`.